List of Major League Baseball career assists leaders: Center Fielders

 The list of career leaders is dominated by players from the 1890s through 1920s, including the dead-ball era, due to that period's emphasis on more aggressive baserunning.
 The top six players were all active throughout the years from 1913 to 1921; only 11 of the top 37 players were active after 1953, and only six of them after 1984.
 Only six of the top 73 single-season totals were recorded after 1925, and only one after 1945; only nine of the top 163 have been recorded since 1955.
 Because game accounts and box scores often did not distinguish between the outfield positions, there has been some difficulty in determining precise defensive statistics before 1901; because of this, and because of the similarity in their roles, defensive statistics for the three positions are frequently combined.
 Although efforts to distinguish between the three positions regarding games played during this period and reconstruct the separate totals have been largely successful, separate assist totals are unavailable; players whose totals are missing the figures for pre-1901 games are notated in the table below.
 Tris Speaker is the all-time leader in career assists as a center fielder with 448, 173 more than any other player, and nearly two and a half times as many as any player active after 1931.
 Speaker also holds the single-season record of 35, which he accomplished twice; no player since 1955 has had more than 20, likely putting both of his marks among Major League Baseball's most unbreakable records.
-Andrew McCutchen, who had 63 assists through the end of the 2025 season to place him tied for 107th all-time, is the leader among active players.
+Andrew McCutchen, who had 63 assists as of June 26, 2026 to place him tied for 110th all-time, is the leader among active players.

-Andrew McCutchen, the active leader and tied for 107th all-time in assists as a center fielder.
+Andrew McCutchen, the active leader and tied for 110th all-time in assists as a center fielder.

 Max Carey holds the modern National League record.

 Wille Mays' 188 assists are the most by a center fielder since 1920.

 Fred Snodgrass' 31 assists in 1911 remain the modern National League record.

 Andruw Jones was the last center fielder to have 20 assists in a season.

 Del Under had 20 assists in 1968, the last American League center fielder to reach the mark.